 - Delete other installed applications

-When targeted apps are used, FluBot overlays a screen designed to steal usernames and passwords from banks, brokerages and other sites.
+When targeted apps are used, FluBot overlays a screen designed to steal usernames and passwords from banks, brokerages, and other sites.

 Figure 3: A phony voicemail message used to distribute FluBot.

-First observed in Italy, TeaBot is a multifunctional Trojan that can steal credentials and messages, as well as streaming an infected device’s screen contents to the attacker.
+First observed in Italy, TeaBot is a multifunctional Trojan that can steal credentials and messages, as well as stream an infected device’s screen contents to the attacker.
 It’s preconfigured to steal credentials through the apps of more than 60 European banks and supports multiple languages.
 It has targeted financial institutions in Spain and Germany.